Equivariant Conditional Diffusion Model for Head and Neck CT Image Synthesis from CBCT: Methods

 \subsubsection{Training Objective}

-The proposed conditional diffusion framework has been trained on paired CBCT-CT images.
+The proposed conditional diffusion framework has been trained on paired CBCT CT images.
 It incorporates a combination of a stochastic forward process and sampling for conditional denoising predictions.
 The ultimate objective is associated with the perceptually aligned loss.